IoT for Smart Energy Sub-Metering Plan: A Guide for Better Consumption Control

 Priority improvement actions are those with the most significant impact on reducing your energy expenses, allowing you to decrease the previously chosen Performance Indices (PIs).

-Note: Implementing an energy monitoring plan is not a one-time endeavor that concludes once actions are implemented.
+Note: Implementing an energy monitoring plan is not a one-time endeavour that concludes once actions are implemented.
 It's an iterative process that takes time and is part of a continuous improvement approach.

 When a new action is integrated into your operations, a new study cycle begins to measure its actual gains.
 New improvement avenues are then suggested, leading to the implementation of further adjustments, which are themselves studied, and so on.